orozobek-omurkulov/orozobek-omurkulov/README.md

 ### Hello, folks 👋
- - 📫 How to reach me:
- - email: oroz1111omurkulov@gmail.com

 <!--
 **orozobek-omurkulov/orozobek-omurkulov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.